4. What you expect of people is what you get

-That's the Pygmalion effect.
-And it's one of the most powerful (and most overlooked) levers a leader has.
+It’s called the Pygmalion effect - and it's one of the most powerful but most overlooked levers a leader has.

 The prophecy causes its own fulfilment